CrazyPython/gildedtrail/README.md

 # GildedTrail v0.0.1
-A metalanguage for defining configurations for building simple applications
+A metalanguage for defining configurations for building simple applications and a syntax parser for domain-specific languages

 Example code:
 ```